-As a result, marketing techniques of giant consumer brands are now illuminating for B2B marketers.
+As a result, the marketing techniques of giant consumer brands are now illuminating for B2B marketers.
 Here are four lessons to take from their experience.

 Personalize your offer